Once again, I've revised the build instructions for SDLMAME on Mac OS X.

 - Check the SDLMAME forums for last minute changes

 Step 3 - Build

 Type the following into the Terminal window -

 make -j5 (for quad core processors)

 Hit Return.
-SDLMAME will auto detect your CPU type (PPC or Intel), and your system type (32 bit or 64 bit), and build accordingly.
+SDLMAME will auto detect your system type (32 bit or 64 bit), and build accordingly.

 3b) Build Tools